Seborrheic Blepharitis Causes & Treatments | EyeLoveCares

 Complications of Seborrheic Blepharitis

-You might experience the following complications if you have seborrheic blepharitis.
+You might experience the following complications if you have seborrheic blepharitis:

-The accumulated debris such as dandruff flakes and abnormal oil secretion from the glands can form a thick layer in your tear film.
+The accumulated debris, such as dandruff flakes and abnormal oil secretion from the glands, can form a thick layer in your tear film.
 This mixture of oil, mucus, and water can lead to an abnormal function of the tear film.
 It prevents the healthy lubrication of the eyelids.
 The condition can be very irritating for the patients, causing the symptoms of excess tearing.

 Increased Eyelash Problems

 Seborrheic blepharitis causes numerous eyelashes problems, contributing to eyelash thinning and breakage.
 Plus, it also causes abnormal growth of the eyelashes.
+Many people with blepharitis will notice that they are losing eyelashes easily.

 Symptoms of Seborrheic Blepharitis